-- · shares of common stock repurchased by us with option proceeds; - shares of common stock that are tendered (by either actual delivery or attestation) or withheld to either pay the exercise price of a stock option granted under the 2008 Plan or to satisfy tax withholding obligations associated with an award granted under the 2008 Plan; and - shares of common stock that are covered by stock appreciation rights to the extent that such stock appreciation rights are exercised and settled in shares of common stock, whether or not shares of common stock are actually issued to the grantee upon such exercise.
+- shares of common stock repurchased by us with option proceeds; - shares of common stock that are tendered (by either actual delivery or attestation) or withheld to either pay the exercise price of a stock option granted under the 2008 Plan or to satisfy tax withholding obligations associated with an award granted under the 2008 Plan; and - shares of common stock that are covered by stock appreciation rights to the extent that such stock appreciation rights are exercised and settled in shares of common stock, whether or not shares of common stock are actually issued to the grantee upon such exercise.

 The 2008 Plan provides that the administrator may require that vesting or grants of certain awards be conditioned on the satisfaction of performance criteria that may include any of the following: (i) our return on equity, assets, capital or investment, (ii) our pre-tax or after-tax profit levels or that of any subsidiary, division, operating unit or business segment, or any combination of the foregoing; (iii) cash flow, funds from operations, year-end cash and equivalents balance or similar measure; (iv) total shareholder return; (v) changes in the market price of our stock; (vi) sales or market share; (vii) earnings per share; (viii) partnerships, collaborations, joint ventures, alliances and similar arrangements involving us; (ix) mergers, acquisitions and business combinations of or by us; or (x) our rights to intellectual property and scientific discoveries.
 The 2008 Plan continues to include certain provisions addressing awards intended to qualify for the exception for "qualified performance-based compensation" under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
 Section 162(m) of the Internal Revenue Code denies a tax deduction to any publicly held corporation for compensation paid to certain "covered employees" in a taxable year to the extent that compensation exceeds \$1,000,000 for a covered employee.
-Effective for taxable years beginning prior to January 1, 2018, an exception to this deduction limit applied to "performance-based compensation," such as stock options and other equity awards, that satisfies certain criteria.
-Under the Tax Cuts and Jobs Act of 2017, the performance-based pay exception to Section 162(m) was eliminated, but a transition rule may allow the exception to continue to apply to certain performance-based compensation payable under written binding contracts that were in effect on November 2, 2017.
-As a result, certain of the provisions of the 2008 Plan with respect to performance-based awards may no longer be applicable with respect to new awards.
+Effective for taxable years beginning prior to January 1, 2018, an exception to floc "loce") was eliminated, but a transition rule may allow the exception to continue to apply to certain performance-based compensation for compensation for Compensation for 2, 2017.
+As a result, certain of the provisions of the 2008 Plan with respect to performance-based awards.